 Look up the definition of professional and you’ll find the following: “A person engaged or qualified in a profession,” and “relating to or connecting with a profession.”

 And, while it’s important to look the part of a trustworthy agent, being ‘professional’ is about much more than appearance.
-Let’s review some of traits that define a professional agent.
+Let’s review some of the traits that define a professional agent.

 - Control your emotions.
 There’s a time and a place for everything and allowing our emotions to enter business transactions pulls our mind from productivity.
 That’s not to say you shouldn’t take your clients’ emotions into account, because buying and selling homes is intensely personal – but keep your own emotions in check so you can be of best service.